Donations

 What records to keep when giving donations to a charity?

-You can take a tax deduction for any money or property you donate to a qualified charitable organization (not to individuals and political organizations).
-Charitable nonprofit organizations have to apply to the IRS to become “qualified.”
+You can take a tax deduction for any money or property you donate to a qualified charitable organization (not to individuals or political organizations).
+Charitable nonprofit organizations must apply to the IRS to become “qualified.”

-1. A bank record that shows the name of the qualified organization, the date of the contribution, and the amount of the contribution.
-Bank records may include: a canceled check, a bank or credit union statement or a credit card statement.
+1. Bank Record: This should show the name of the qualified organization, the date of the contribution, and the amount of the contribution.
+Bank records may include a canceled check, a bank or credit union statement, or a credit card statement.

-2. A receipt (or letter or other written communication) from the qualified organization showing the name of the organization, the date of the contribution, and the amount of the contribution.
+2. Receipt or Written Communication: This should come from the qualified organization and show the name of the organization, the date of the contribution, and the amount of the contribution.

-3. Payroll deduction records.
-The payroll records must include a pay stub, Form W-2 or other document furnished by the employer that shows the date and the amount of the contribution, and a pledge card or other document prepared by or for the qualified organization that shows the name of the organization.
+3. Payroll Deduction Records: These must include a pay stub, Form W-2, or another document furnished by the employer that shows the date and the amount of the contribution, along with a pledge card or other document prepared by or for the qualified organization that shows the name of the organization.

 4. Appraisals: If you donate property worth more than $5,000, you will need a written appraisal to determine the property’s fair market value.